- Making regular investments through market downturns allows you to buy investments when prices are lower.

-For investors, a market pullback can be a painful thing—no one likes to see the value of his or her account go down.
+For investors, a market pullback can be a painful thing—no one likes to see the value of their account go down.
 But every downturn comes with potential opportunities.
-One upside: While the stocks and stock mutual funds you hold may be dropping in value, the investments you may want to buy could be getting cheaper.
-Also, there are certain transactions that get more appealing when market prices fall.
+One upside: While the investments you hold may be dropping in value, the investments you may want to buy could be getting cheaper.
+Also, some transactions may get more appealing when market prices fall.

 As anyone who has been following the market knows, it is impossible to predict how long a market trend will last, whether prices are rising or falling.
 "Emotions run particularly high when markets fall, but savvy investors learn to rise above their fears and seize the opportunities that arise," says Ann Dowd, CFP® and vice president at Fidelity.

 Here are 4 strategies for investors to consider to help find some upside in a down market.

 1. Stay disciplined to seize opportunities

 Some investors have a tendency to try to time the market in an attempt to avoid downturns and capture gains—but most are not very successful.
 History shows that, in aggregate, many investors often buy into markets near peaks and sell near bottoms.
 For example, there were big inflows into stocks in 2000 and 2007, just before market peaks, and dramatic outflows in 2008 and 2009, right before the market took off (see chart).

 Instead of trying to jump in and out of the market, you can reality-check your investment mix to be sure it is still right for your goals and risk tolerance.
 Most investors have long-term goals, and plans built to work through ups and downs over time.
 If that's the case, it makes sense to keep a long-term perspective and continue to save and invest.